Tests offer little or no benefit to patients, but have several potential downsides.

 Voiding cystourethrogram (VCUG).
 This is a type of X-ray of the urinary tract.
 A thin, flexible tube (catheter) is put in the tube that drains urine from the bladder to the outside of the body (the urethra).
 The bladder is filled with a liquid dye.
 X-ray images are taken as the bladder fills and empties.
 The images will show if there is any reverse flow of urine into the ureters and kidneys.

 Nuclear medicine scan.
-A DMSA scan can help find out if there is scarring or a more severe infection.
+This scan can help find out if there is scarring or a more severe infection.
 A small amount of radioactive tracer is injected through an IV.
 Then pictures of the kidneys will be taken.
 This will show how well the kidneys are working.

 How is a UTI treated in a child?